Posted on 04.04.2017

 Also, proceeds from the event are donated to Stamp out Suicide.

-Due to the fact that Grand National weekend in Liverpool is treated like a national holiday, the Shankly Hotel have organised some amazing events and offers.
+Due to the fact that Grand National weekend in Liverpool is treated as a national holiday, the Shankly Hotel have organised some amazing race day events and offers.

 The VIP Races Event taking place in the Garden of Eden is the place to spend Grand National weekend in Liverpool if you’re not going to Aintree for the day.
 Get yourself dressed up and book your tickets to see all the live action, place some winning bets and enjoy a delicious lunch with superb live entertainment.